The program is teaming up with Leadership Great Falls and Mergenthaler Transfer & Storage.

 The nonprofit has the necessary software to provide a confidential, user-friendly website.
 Donors are not charged a processing fee online.

 “We’re not asking for anything,” added Wombolt.
 “We’re actually giving the district a free resource.”

-The Butte school district already has an in-district Shoes for the Sole program to provide new shoes for needy students plus a weekend backpack program to take groceries home on weekends.
+OTHER PROGRAMS The Butte school district already has an in-district Shoes for the Sole program to provide new shoes for needy students plus a weekend backpack program to take groceries home on weekends.
 Butte High School Honor Society students stuff the backpacks and make them discreetly available for students of all levels.

 The My Student in Need Program has grown into 18 school districts statewide.